zephinzer/annams/docs/contributing.md

 > To stop the services, run `npm run stop-services`

+The available services are:

+- MySQL (exposed on port 13306 on host)
+- Prometheus (exposed on port 19090 on host)
+- Prometheus PushGateway (exposed on port 19091 on host)
+- Redis (exposed on port 16379 on host)
+- Zipkin (exposed on port 19411 on host)

+> The ports have been configured with a pre-pended `1` to avoid confusion between running in production/running in development.

 ### Application Startup
 You should then be able to run the following command to get started developing locally: